Baker-Simpson Family History

 Lowell Simpson Ancestor Migrations

-1718: William Simpson (2) leases 200 acres in Kent County for annual rent of 16 shillings, 8 pence
+• 1718 William Simson leased an additional 200 acres in Kent County, agreeing to an annual rent of 16 shillings, 8 pence.

 embeddable family tree updated live from WikiTree